January 2017 | HCL Technologies

 Co-author: Deepika Choudhary

 What’s the first thing that comes to your mind when you talk about a brand?
 I think that it’s the trust in the products or services that the company has provided to its customers over a period of time.
 It may take years for a company to build that trust in the services they have to offer.
 But for the 21st century enterprise where everything is so dynamic, one has to invest a significant amount of effort to build...read more

 According to Thomson Reuters, 2015 has established a record of sorts with $4.7 trillion in announced mergers and acquisitions (M&A), a 42% increment over 2014.
-However, research shows that most of these M&A initiatives fail—only 47% of all deals produce a positive...read more
+However, research shows that most of these M&A initiatives fail—only 47% of...read more

 Co-Authored By: N M B Prabhu

 It's a common notion among designers, engineers, and brand product owners that customers and users cannot tell you what they want.
 The question remains then, how do you make content and products that people actually want?
 There are still designers, though, that have a hard time determining “the design approach” and where you should put it in the cycle of production when you deliver solutions...read more

 This blog post will be a 3-part series.
 I am going to share each step for building a Text Classifier in R, assuming you have prior knowledge of R programming language.
 Before going further, if you are required to learn R, I recommend a free course - DataCamp.
 You can also watch the webinar...read more

 The mobile lies at the heart of digital healthcare – spearheading a future of integrated and connected care delivery.

 By 2018, 50% of more than 3.4 billion smartphone and tablet users are expected to gain access to mobile health applications.
 This includes an increasing number of healthcare professionals, consumers, and patients as the need for on-the-go access to critical...read more